vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 Partners often rely on having a trusted, single source of the truth that they align around as they work together.
 Those that do this well are successful, profitable, and stay together.
 By integrating deeper with your partners’ data around a shared truth, you can start thinking through the journey holistically instead of in bite sizes.
 This leads to a better understanding of your partners and their challenges, it removes distrust in the business relationship, and ensures everyone is aware of their responsibilities and maximizes their profit.

-## The Cons of real-time data sharing
+## The cons of real-time data sharing

 **Anyone who works with data knows that volume and speed requirements play a big part in how time-consuming, difficult, and expensive it is to build and maintain the infrastructure supporting it.
 Here are some of the cons of real-time data sharing:**